Am I eligible to apply for a Blue Card?

 The Ministry of Foreign and European Affairs has maximum 3 months to send a reply.
 If no decision is received within this time, the application has been rejected.

-- for persons subject to visa requirements in order to enter Luxembourg: request a type D visa after having obtained the temporary authorisation to stay;
+• for persons subject to visa requirements in order to enter Luxembourg: request a type D visa after having obtained the temporary authorisation to stay;

-- after entering the country:
+• after entering the country:

-- make a declaration of arrival in the new commune of residence in Luxembourg;
+• make a declaration of arrival in the new commune of residence in Luxembourg;

-- undergo a medical check;
+• undergo a medical check;

-- apply for a residence permit for third-country highly qualified workers called 'EU Blue Card'.
+• apply for a residence permit for third-country highly qualified workers called 'EU Blue Card'.

 The gross annual salary resulting from the monthly or annual salary specified in the work contract or binding job offer must be equal to or higher than the relevant salary threshold defined by the Member State (at least 1.5 times the average gross annual salary in the Member State concerned).

-From 13 September 2019, Luxembourg set the minimum salary threshold at: 78.336 EUR.
+Luxembourg set the minimum salary threshold for 2023 at: 84.780 EUR.

 Are there exceptions to the minimum salary requirement?